 One of the city’s less reputable thieving lords, Vivenna thought.
 They had been waiting weeks to set up this meeting.

 “Good,” Denth said.
-“We have some. . .interest in certain supply carts disappearing on the way to the city.”
+“We have some. . .interest in making certain supply carts disappear on the way to the city.”

 Vivenna felt a chill.
 He said it so openly.
 She glanced about, making certain no other tables were close.

 “Garble owns this restaurant, princess,” Tonk Fah whispered, leaning over to her.
 “Nobody will be here except those he wants to be.
-Every other man in this room is probably a bodyguard.”
+Every second man in this room is probably a bodyguard.”

 Great, she thought, annoyed they hadn’t told her that before they entered.
-She glanced around, feeling far more jumpy, as she counted the number of men around.
-Now that she knew to look, she noticed that far too high a percentage of them had the lean, muscled bodies of warriors.
+She glanced around, feeling far more jumpy.
+Now that she knew to look, she noticed that far too high a percentage of the restaurant patrons had the lean, muscled bodies of warriors.

 “Is that so?”
 Garble asked, bringing Vivenna’s attention back to the conversation.
 “You want to make things disappear?
 Caravans of food?”

 “It’s a difficult job we ask,” Denth said grimly.
-“These aren’t long distance carriers.
+“These aren’t long distance caravans.
 Most of them will simply becoming into the city from the outlying farms.”
 He nodded to Vivenna, and she pulled out a small pouch of coins.
 She handed them to him, and he tossed them to a nearby table.

 One of the bodyguards investigated.